 - Electronic access to current and discontinued historical PPI data is available through the BLS LABSTAT databases in html, text, and Excel format.

-- Contract escalation.
-PPI data are commonly used in escalating purchase and sales contracts.
+- Contract adjustment.
+PPI data are commonly used in adjusting purchase and sales contracts.
 These contracts typically specify dollar amounts to be paid at some point in the future.
-It is often desirable to include an escalation clause that accounts for changes in input prices.
-For example, a long-term contract for bread may be escalated for changes in wheat prices by applying the percent change in the PPI for wheat to the contracted price for bread.
-(See PPI Escalation Guide for Contracting Parties.)
+It is often desirable to include an adjustment clause that accounts for changes in input prices.
+For example, a long-term contract for bread may be adjusted for changes in wheat prices by applying the percent change in the PPI for wheat to the contracted price for bread.
+(See Price Adjustment Guide for Contracting Parties.)

 - Indicator of overall price movement at the producer level.
 PPIs capture price movement prior to the retail level.
 Therefore, they may foreshadow subsequent price changes for business and consumers.
 The President, Congress, and the Federal Reserve employ these data in formulating fiscal and monetary policies.